Building a battery dry room

 This extreme control over environmental factors can be useful in many cleanroom industries but is especially beneficial in biological applications like cell and gene therapy.
 In order to culture cells safely, effectively, and repeatedly, optimal environmental conditions are necessary.

 If you’re planning to install a cell and gene therapy cleanroom of your own, our team can develop a design that will accommodate whatever type of workstation it requires.
 As an industry leader in cleanroom solutions, we have the skills, knowledge, and experience it takes to bring your cleanroom to life, operating safely and efficiently for years to come.
-To get started, give us a call at 616-866-2400 or request a quote online.
+To get started, contact us for more information.

 How Does Cleanroom Size Affect Process Flow?